 The brand new Samsung Galaxy Tab S8 sports an 11-inch, 2560 x 1600 resolution screen that also offers a high refresh rate of up to 120Hz to deliver a smooth image during demanding tasks such as gaming.
 It also comes with a 13MP main camera and 6MP wide option on the back, as well as a 12MP ultra-wide front-facing camera best-suited to video calls.
 8GB of RAM is included as standard, while storage options include a 128GB or 258GB version, with the option to expand that up to 1TB with a microSD card.

-Of course, there are no deals on this model yet as it's so new.
-In fact, many are still waiting for their pre-orders as the tablet was so popular.
-You're still able to order one at a number of retailers right now, though, with many still running the promotion that gets you a free year of Disney+ membership with your purchase.
+There are more deals recently, so you can save a good chunk of money off the manufacturer's most powerful tablet.
+Even more so if you trade in an old device at the same time.
+You're able to order one at a number of retailers right now with many still running the promotion that gets you a free year of Disney Plus membership with your purchase.